hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

 }
 ```

-We also need a small data class called `Listener` to store the details of each listener.
+We also need a small data class called `Listener` to store the details of each listener (object reference and callback function).
 This can be added to the bottom of `Signals.gml`.

 ##### Signals.gml
 ```gml